 Community & Peer Learning

-To foster campus-wide collaboration and knowledge sharing, we’re hosting an AI In Research Community of Practice, a meetup event where students, faculty and staff can:
+To foster campus-wide collaboration and knowledge sharing, we’re hosting an AI In Research Community of Practice with events, meetups, and roadshows where students, faculty and staff can:

 - Ask questions about AI tools and best practices